October 11th – 14th, 2018 | Washington, DC

 Sign up here for program announcements

-Double Exposure returns to Washington DC celebrating the intersection of film and journalism through a compelling film program and concurrent symposium over the course of four days.
-The festival launches its third edition with DC premieres of new investigative films that go beyond the headlines to capture riveting stories, paired with powerful conversations with acclaimed filmmakers, subjects, journalists and experts.Read more
+Double Exposure celebrates the intersection of film and journalism through a compelling film program and concurrent symposium over the course of four days.
+Its third edition opened with the DC premiere of the acclaimed documentary One of Us, directed by Heidi Ewing and Rachel Grady, and featured ten more new investigative films that go beyond the headlines to capture riveting stories, paired with powerful conversations with acclaimed filmmakers, subjects, journalists and experts.Read more

 And VOYEUR, from directors Myles Kane and Josh Koury, is the festival’s closing night film on October 21.
 Voyeur follows Gay Talese, now 84 years old, a giant of modern journalism, as he reports on one of the most controversial stories of his career: a portrait of a Colorado motel owner, Gerald Foos, who spent decades spying on his guests and recording their private moments.
-A Netflix original documentary.
-Saturday, October 21, 8:30pm, Naval Heritage Center.
+A Netflix original documentary, Voyeur screened on Saturday, October 21, 8:30pm, Naval Heritage Center.

-As DX2017 approaches, public awareness of investigative reporting’s importance for a vibrant democracy has never been more urgent–particularly in Washington, epicenter of the assault on verifiable truth.
+As DX2017 draws to a close, public awareness of investigative reporting’s importance for a vibrant democracy has never been more urgent–particularly in Washington, epicenter of the assault on verifiable truth.
 As grave as may be the efforts to stifle watchdog journalism, however, there is also light: a rebirth of relentless investigative reporting alongside exciting new forms of storytelling that mix journalism with film, serial podcasts in audio and video, hybrid storytelling, virtual reality–even poetry.

 Film Pass allows entry to all regular film screenings (excluding Opening Night).